If you've blocked our ad, please consider unblocking it.

 Koopa Battle VS 3 A Zone

 A zone meant to be the first or second area in Bowser's Galaxy Reactor.
 All of the solid ground is made of blocks stuck together, with lots and lots of firebars and hazards.

 Phantom Ice Maze Zone

-An alternate of the ice maze planet from Space Junk Galaxy, but filled with Boos and eerie lights and meant for Ghostly Galaxy.
+An alternate of the ice maze planet from Space Junk Galaxy, but filled with Boos and eerie lights.
+It's listed in Ghostly Galaxy's ZoneList, meaning that it would have been for Ghostly Galaxy.
 It also has a Power Star.

 Pole Unizo Zone

 A zone featuring the Pole Unizo Land Planet, with the planet itself surrounded by a shallow body of water with Urchins inside it.
 It is listed in Deep Dark Galaxy's ZoneList.
 There is not much to do here beyond hopping from pole to pole.

 PoyoPoyo Planet Zone